-Mr Ajit Kumar Saxena, Chairman Mr N.S.R.
-Chandra Prasad, Member Mr G. Srinivasan, Member Mrs Neeja Kapur, Member Mr K. V. Rao, Member resigned on 30 April 2024 and replaced by Mrs Muni Rajeshwari Singh on 27 June 2024.
+Mr. Ajit Kumar Saxena, Chairman Mr. N.S.R.
+Chandra Prasad, Member Mr. K. V. Rao, Member Mrs. Muni Rajeshwari Singh, Member Mrs. Girija Parameshwar Subramanian, Member

-The NC comprises 5 non-executive Directors, 4 of whom including the NC Chairman, are independent.
+The NC comprises 5 non-executive Directors, 3 of whom including the NC Chairman, are independent.

-- (1) Pursuant to its terms of reference, the NC reviews and recommends to the Board on: - (a) succession plans for Directors, in particular the appointment and/or replacement of the Chairman, the Chief Executive and key management personnel; - (b) the process and criteria for evaluation of the performance of the Board, Board Committees and Directors; - (c) training and professional development programs for the Board and Directors; - (d) the appointment, re-appointment and cessation of Directors (including alternate directors, if any); - (e) the appointment of key management and their cessation of appointment; - (f) the independence of Directors and their qualification for office (including conflicts of interest and their ability to discharge their duties); and - (g) whether any additional engagement accepted by the certifying actuary to carry out any duty or function that is equivalent to any duty or function of an appointed actuary or a certifying actuary for any other insurer, would adversely affect the quality of work of the appointed actuary or certifying actuary, or result in actual or potential conflict of interest. - (2) The NC determines annually, and as and when circumstances require, if a Director is independent having regard to the requirements of the CG Regulations and the CG Guidelines. - (3) The NC ensures that new Directors are aware of their duties and obligations and also reviews if a Director is able to and has been adequately carrying out his or her duties as a Director of the Company.
+- (1) Pursuant to its terms of reference, the NC reviews and recommends to the Board on: - (a) succession plans for Directors, in particular the appointment and/or replacement of the Chairperson, the Chief Executive and key management personnel; - (b) the process and criteria for evaluation of the performance of the Board, Board Committees and Directors; - (c) training and professional development programs for the Board and Directors; - (d) the appointment, re-appointment and cessation of Directors (including alternate directors, if any); - (e) the appointment of key management and their cessation of appointment; - (f) the independence of Directors and their qualification for office (including conflicts of interest and their ability to discharge their duties); and - (g) whether any additional engagement accepted by the certifying actuary to carry out any duty or function that is equivalent to any duty or function of an appointed actuary or a certifying actuary for any other insurer, would adversely affect the quality of work of the appointed actuary or certifying actuary, or result in actual or potential conflict of interest. - (2) The NC determines annually, and as and when circumstances require, if a Director is independent having regard to the requirements of the CG Regulations and the CG Guidelines. - (3) The NC ensures that new Directors are aware of their duties and obligations and also reviews if a Director is able to and has been adequately carrying out his or her duties as a Director of the Company.
 Where a Director holds a significant number of listed company directorships and other principal commitments, the NC provides its reasoned assessment of the ability of the Director to diligently discharge his or her duties.